Tidal disruptions of close white dwarf binaries by intermediate mass black holes: Methodology

 \section{Methodology}

 In this section, we present our numerical methodology for simulating the tidal disruption of WD binaries by an IMBH.
 For a detailed description of the numerical methods employed here, we refer the reader to \cite{Banerjee2023} and avoid repeating the details here for brevity.
 Our simulation of the fluid star uses the SPH technique, which discretizes the fluid star into a set of particles, each possessing density, position, velocity, as well as thermodynamic properties.
 To efficiently compute fluid properties and forces on each particle, we implement a binary tree with a tree opening angle parameter set at $\theta_{\rm MAC} = 0.5$.
 Standard SPH artificial viscosity parameters, $\alpha^{\rm {AV}} = 1.0$ and $\beta^{\rm {AV}} = 2.0$ \citep{Hayasaki2013}, are adopted, while the Balsara switch is used to reduce the viscosity in shear flows \citep{Balsara1995}.
 The SPH fluid equations are integrated using the leapfrog integrator, ensuring the exact conservation of energy and angular momentum throughout the simulation.
 In modeling the external gravitational influence on each particle originating due to the Schwarzschild BH, we adopt the same approach as detailed in \cite{Banerjee2023}.
 In this work, we employ a global time step for the evolution of the system.
+Here, the numerical simulations are carried over through the following three stages: